Español English

 Fertilize weekly in spring and summer with mineral fertilizer.

-They are plants quite resistant to pests and diseases; sometimes they can be affected by flat mealybugs.
+Fatshedera is a plant quite resistant to pests and diseases; sometimes it can be affected by flat mealybugs.

 Images of the climbing plant Fatshedera or Ivy Tree